GOOD. blog

 It’s a drug.
 And you’re addicted.

-Why coffee costs more than it gives
+Why coffee costs more than it gives you

 Your daily coffee is a serious cortisol trigger:

-And poor sleep ripples into everything else:
+And poor sleep has knock-on effects on everything else:

 Coffee → poor sleep → hormones out of balance → higher diabetes risk.
 The circle is complete.